ansys/pyansys-quarto-cheatsheet/doc/source/examples.rst

+.. _cheat_sheet_example:

 Examples
 ========

+The `cheat_sheet.qmd <https://github.com/ansys-internal/pyansys-quarto-cheatsheet/blob/main/examples/cheat_sheet.qmd>`_
-The following example is a simple ``.qmd`` file that uses PyAnsys Quarto Cheat Sheet to render a cheat sheet for a PyAnsys module.
+file in the ``Examples`` directory is a simple QMD file that you can use as a template for creating your own cheat sheets.

 .. literalinclude:: ../../examples/cheat_sheet.qmd
     :language: md

-To render the cheat sheet, run this command:
+To use PyAnsys Quarto Cheat Sheet to render this QMD file as a cheat sheet in PDF format, run this command:

 .. code-block:: bash